Fulham Football Club wins appeal over youth player tackle injury claim

 He ruled that Mr Harris was guilty of negligence, making his club vicariously liable for the injury to Mr Jones and its consequences.

-Fulham appealed against the ruling on four grounds at a hearing in April this year, and a High Court judge overturned the original decision in a judgment published on Wednesday.
+Fulham appealed against the ruling on four grounds at a hearing in April this year, and a High Court judge overturned the original decision in a judgment published on Wednesday and said a new trial should take place.

 The club argued that the first judge failed to apply a legal test over the standard for liability for personal injury claims in the professional sports context.